Rossio: 1755 earthquake and rebuilding

 Most buildings around the Rossio date from the reconstruction of the Pombaline Downtown carried out after the great 1755 Lisbon earthquake, which levelled most structures in the area, including the magnificent All-Saints Hospital.
 Only the Palace of the Independence survived the catastrophic earthquake.
 The rebuilding of the Rossio was undertaken in the second half of the 18th century by architects Eugénio dos Santos and Carlos Mardel, responsible for the typical Pombaline appearance of the buildings around the square.

-From the Pombaline reconstruction dates the Bandeira Arch (Arco da Bandeira), a building at the south side of the square with a baroque pediment and a big arch that communicates the Rossio with the Sapateiros Street.
+From the Pombaline reconstruction dates the Bandeira Arch, (Note: Arco da Bandeira) a building at the south side of the square with a baroque pediment and a big arch that communicates the Rossio with the Sapateiros Street.
 The Rossio became linked to the other main square of the city, the Praça do Comércio, by two straight streets: the Áurea and the Augusta Streets.

 After a fire in 1836, the old Inquisition Palace was destroyed.
 Thanks to the efforts of writer Almeida Garrett, it was decided to build a theatre in its place.
 The Teatro Nacional D. Maria II, built in the 1840s, was designed by the Italian Fortunato Lodi in neoclassical style.
 A statue of the renaissance Portuguese playwright Gil Vicente is located over the pediment of the theatre.
 Some of Gil Vicente's plays had been censured by the Inquisition back in the 16th century.